Business broadband routers explained

 What are ‘business broadband’ routers?

-The term ‘business broadband routers’ is relatively self-explanatory: routers specifically tailored to meet the typical demands of businesses and enterprises.
+The term ‘business broadband routers’ is relatively self-explanatory: routers are specifically tailored to meet the typical demands of businesses and enterprises.
 Such entities often need more advanced features, heightened security, superior performance, and greater customisability.

 Business router vs. home router